Agile marketing is no longer just a buzzword. For strong marketing organisations, it has become a way of working.

 While it has been said to death, marketing as we know today is completely different from what it was 10 years ago.
 In fact, the marketing landscape keeps changing dramatically almost every year.

 The marketing environment is like Moore’s Law on steroids!

 For agile marketing to be successful, it is important that all stakeholders understand this.
 You need not discard traditional marketing blindly.
 However, flexibility should be built in both your organisation’s processes and people behaviour.

 All organisations, big or small will have people who would resist change.
 If you are looking for inspiration, you need not look beyond what Brandz ranked the fourth largest B2B brand in the world – GE.

 If the 124 year old behemoth can manage to adapt and use agile marketing to reach its customers, so can you.

 Like only GE can, they not only adopted agile marketing for their global operations, they created their own structures to deliver value to their customers.

 QUICK DECISION MAKING

 That’s like saying the fruit of an apple tree is, well, apple.
-However, at the risk of sounding Captain Obvious, if your decision making process has not quickened post implementation of Agile Marketing, you may want to go back to the drawing board.
+If your decision making process has not quickened post implementation of Agile Marketing, you may want to go back to the drawing board.